Centre for Digital Interculturality Studies

 read more

 With our research we build upon already existent arguments and results, developing them further, and looking for new conclusions surrounding Digital Interculturality.
 We also benefit directly from the interdisciplinarity of our team, while our working style is co-operative.
-Our papers and publications are directed towards a wide audience: During the life of the project we participated in conferences, lead workshops, enter articles for journals and produce a number of publications, in which the arguments of external academics may also be found.
+Our papers and publications are directed towards a wide audience: Our research team participates in conferences, leads workshops, enters articles for journals and produces a number of publications, in which the arguments of external academics may also be found.
 We consciously strive towards a multiplicity of formats and barrier-free access to our results.
 We, indeed, offer many of these as downloads here upon our website.
-We continue to do this as the ReDICo Research Cooperative.

 Team & Network